 What Is Omnichannel Marketing?
 Definition, Tips & Examples

-Omnichannel marketing promotes your products and services across multiple channels, devices, and platforms using unified messages that create a consistent brand experience for customers.
+Omnichannel marketing is a strategy that promotes your products and services across multiple channels, devices, and platforms using unified messages that create a consistent brand experience for customers.

 Its goal is to help you deliver a more effective brand message and a seamless user experience that encourages conversions and sales for your business.